By Angie Brown, Absence Practice Leader

 One thing I can say with certainty, however, is that I am seeing the industry come together to translate New York PFL.
 People are sharing information, asking questions and clarifying the murky waters as a team, partners and competitors alike.

 Exciting times we have ahead of us!

-If you are concerned about PFL, talk to us today.
+Our experts have created a Leave of Absence Explainer guide, which details the various types of absence leave laws, including PFL.
+Download the guide to help you better understand the complex leave landscape.
 Our absence management software solutions can integrate with your existing payroll system to help you to effectively administer PFL.
 Built-in rules will also make automatic eligibility decisions on behalf of your administrators, ensuring you are compliant with all applicable state laws.